 For those whose illnesses or diseases may have no correlation to life choices, it is also important to free yourself from any kind of negative emotions which may accompany your mindset.
 Fill those spaces with messages of nurturance, kindness, and gentleness.
 Wrap yourself in a warm blanket of self-compassion.

-It is human nature to live life on your terms.
+It is human nature to live life on your terms?

 Whether you find yourself struggling with the consequences of your choices or feel betrayed by forces beyond your control, reclaim your self-compassion by releasing your past along with your pain.

-Infusing Yourself With Gratitude
+Infusing Yourself With Gratitude To Heal Skin Cancer

 Over the past several years, we’ve become more accepting of the power of our minds and its implications on the state of our wellbeing.
 More and more research is being done on the healing properties of mindfulness, especially as the race for our attention is being pulled in multiple directions because of our digital dependence.
 While folks are filling their minds with more information or incessant stimuli, studies have shown how many people are feeling overwhelmed and less satisfied with their lives.
 Thus, many individuals are experiencing a natural draw towards slowing things down, calming their minds, and appreciating each moment before them.
 Although many people understand the benefits of maintaining a mindset of gratitude, most find it difficult to sustain.
 Why?